mrtkmynsndev/mrtkmynsndev/README.md

 - 💬 Ask me about C#, Golang and AWS Cloud Services
-- 🏢 I'm currently working at Yemeksepeti | Delivery Hero
+- 🏢 I'm currently working at Hepsiburada